Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Upper Bounds for Unbounded Measures under Tail Conditions

-\end{theorem} Theorem~\ref{thm:main_unbounded} shows that, for $\calC^2_{\mathrm{loc}}$ convex costs with polynomial rate of growth, the $n^{-2/d}$ rate of convergence obtained for compactly supported measures in Section~\ref{sec:upper_bounds_compact} carries over to unboundedly supported measures under suitable moment conditions.
+\end{theorem} Theorem~\ref{thm:main_unbounded} shows that, for $\calC^2_{\mathrm{loc}}$ convex costs with polynomial rate of growth, the $n^{-2/d}$ rate of convergence obtained for compactly supported measures in Section~\ref{sec:upper_bounds_compact} carries over to unboundedly supported measures, with tails satisfying suitable concentration and anticoncentration conditions.
 While Theorem~\ref{thm:main_unbounded} does not provide upper bounds for $\calC^\alpha_{\mathrm{loc}}$ costs when $\alpha < 2$, it is sufficiently general to deduce the following special case. \begin{corollary} Assume $\mu,\nu \in \calP(\bbR^d)$ satisfy the same conditions as Theorem~\ref{thm:main_unbounded}.
 Then, for all $p > 1$,

 \end{corollary} For the regime $p \geq 2$, this result follows as a direct consequence of Theorem~\ref{thm:main_unbounded}, while for the regime $1 < p < 2$, we achieve the claim by using a smooth uniform approximation of $\norm\cdot^p$ which satisfies the conditions of Theorem~\ref{thm:main_unbounded}.
-The proof is deferred to Appendix~\ref{app:pf_norm_p_unbounded}.
+The proof is deferred to Appendix~\ref{pf:root_n_unbounded}.

+By reasoning identically as in Corollary~\ref{cor:wasserstein}, one can also deduce a convergence rate for empirical Wasserstein distances between measures with unbounded support.
+In particular, equation~\eqref{eq:cor_wasserstein} continues to hold for all $\mu,\nu \in \calP(\bbR^d)$ satisfying the conditions of Theorem~\ref{thm:main_unbounded}, and satisfying $W_p(\mu,\nu) \geq \delta_0>0$.